 Content audit

-Not just the quality of the content, but also how it drives traffic and conversions to the website.
+Not just the quality of the content but also how it drives traffic and conversions to the website.
 These elements include title tags, meta descriptions, and other technical information.
-On the non-technical side, the audit aims to reveal if the content contains the information that the target audience is looking for to make an informed decision.
+On the non-technical side, the audit aims to reveal if the content contains the information the target audience seeks to make an informed decision.

 The goal of the content audit is to ensure the searchability and rankability of the pages.
-It results in recommendations to improve the content as well as the overall content strategy.
+It results in recommendations to improve the content and the overall content strategy.
 This is more so when content gaps are discovered where updating the existing content or publishing new pieces of content are required.

 SEO audit